JingLongChia/A211-SQIT5033-Hotel-Booking-Demand-Project/README.md

       - label encoder for categorical features
    - Creating base model with two algorithm (Logistic Regression, Decision Tree Classifier)
    - Checking evaluation matrix
-   - Hyperparameter tuning on best performing model
+   - Hyperparameter tuning on every model
    - Checking evaluation matrix on the tuned model
    - Export the model with the best accuracy score